Heshoo-ksh/376Assigment2/README.md

 Dependencies
 This project requires the following Python packages:
 - Flask: A lightweight WSGI web application framework.
+(This is the only external dependency required for this project.)
 - JSON: Included in Python's standard library, used for parsing and generating JSON data.
 - re: Python's standard regex library, used for extracting links from tweet texts.